shucheng-ai/WDA-main/README.md

 ## Installation
 We use docker for most of our submodules, the easiest and quickest way to setup WDA is to start at WDA-main and use the docker images we provide.

+**Please make sure [Docker](https://docs.docker.com/get-docker/) is correctly installed.**

 Build and update every submodule.
+(Building dockers for submodules might take a while)
 ```
 git clone https://github.com/shucheng-ai/WDA-main.git
+cd WDA-main
 git submodule init
 git submodule update
-git submodule foreach bash build.sh en # building dockers for submodules, this might take a while
+git submodule foreach bash build.sh en
 git submodule foreach bash update.sh
 ```
 Note that /database has to be build seperately.